GrandiloquentSoliloquies/ms-gamebar-missing-fix/README.md

 ## USAGE

-You have two options for running the script (it's not rocket science:
+There are two options for running the script (it's not rocket science):

 **Option 1: Direct Powershell Execution**
-This method is the easiest and handles administrative privileges and PowerShell execution policy automatically.

 1.  **Download and extract** from the [Releases page](https://github.com/GrandiloquentSoliloquies/ms-gamebar-fix/releases).
-2. On the ".ps1" file: **Right click** and, inside the context menu, click **"Run with Powershell":** (Alternatively, open powershell in Admin and do "& [Path_to_Script]".)
+2. On the ".ps1" file: **Right click** and, inside the context menu, click **"Run with Powershell":** (Alternatively, open powershell in Admin and do "& {Parameters} {PathToScript}" alongside the parameters of your choice.)
 3. If there is an issue with someone's PowerShell execution policy being too restrictive, shift to Option 2.

-**Option 2: Just launch the bat file**
+**Option 2: Just launch the included bat file**
-This method requires manually setting the PowerShell execution policy if it's restrictive.

 1.  **Download and extract**
 2.  **Double Click on the .bat file**